thienbao1996/GallerySimple/README.md

 # GallerySimple
 Simple application to manager the pictures and videos.

-- View all pictures/video in phone storage
+- View all pictures/video in phone storage.
-- Create, edit, delete an album
+- Create, edit, delete an album.
-- Add picture/video to an album, delete picture/video from an album
+- Add picture/video to an album, delete picture/video from an album.
-- Mark a picture/video as favorite
+- Mark a picture/video as favorite.
-- Move deleted pictures/videos to Recycle Bin
+- Move deleted pictures/videos to Recycle Bin.
-- User should be able to restore pictures/videos in Recycle Bin
+- User should be able to restore pictures/videos in Recycle Bin.

 *Application work fine on version android not Scoped storage.
 Target version 24 - 26.
 All techology used:
 - MVVP architechture.
-- View binding, View Model, Live Data, android navigation, Glide (load and show image), ExoPlayer2 (play video)
+- View binding, View Model, Live Data, android navigation, Glide (load and show image), ExoPlayer2 (play video).
-- Room database, ContentResolver (load all images and video)
+- Room database, ContentResolver (load all images and video).
-- RxJava/RxAdnroid
+- RxJava/RxAdnroid.
+- Apply Dagger, Hilt for Dependence Injecttion.

 ![SplashScreen](https://user-images.githubusercontent.com/38234174/173270445-ed600fc5-b662-4271-b528-e7d63312cc21.PNG)